leagueofscholars/behavioral-ds.github.io/content/extra/compute_resources.md

 **Quick description**: iHPC stands for Interactive High-Performance Computing.
 In a nutshell, these are very large machines (around 60 cores, and terabytes of memory).
 The machines are hosted in UTS and require both a UTS affiliation and special access.
 The servers are grouped into clusters, some of which require special access.

-Our group has a private cluster called *hephaestos* which currently contains two machines (see print screen below).
+Our group has a private cluster called *hephaestos* which currently contains three machines (see print screen below).
 Our private cluster is accessible to BDS members only.

 <img src="/extra/onboarding_content/compute.png" width="100%" />